 Most careers in insurance don’t require a specific major, meaning that as long as you get something that isn’t completely unrelated, you’re likely to be able to get started in insurance.

 And even a completely unrelated degree may not be a stopping block, either.
-So don’t agonize over the best degree for the industry, and if you already have an unrelated degree, it’s unlikely to stop you from getting into speciality insurance.
+So don’t agonize over the best degree for the industry, and if you already have an unrelated degree, it’s unlikely to stop you from getting into specialty insurance.

 Some general certifications can help you as well.
 Such as: